Rally vs UK Fuels

 Rally covers fuel, charging, tolls, parking, maintenance, and broader business purchases without splitting work into separate products.

-Core tasks happen in channels drivers already use, which reduces rollout friction and day-to-day compliance problems.
+Core tasks happen in channels drivers already have - WhatsApp, SMS, RFID, or the card itself - which reduces rollout friction.

 Built-in accounting automation